Faculty

 James N. Baraniuk was born in Alberta, Canada, south of Banff.
 He earned his honours degree in chemistry and microbiology, medical degree, and unique bachelor’s degree in medicine (cardiology) at the University of Manitoba, Winnipeg, Canada.
 Thereafter, he moved to Akron, OH, USA, for his internship and internal medicine residency at St Thomas Hospital.
 After another year of internal medicine residency at Duke University Medical Center, Durham, NC, he trained with Dr C.E.
 Buckley, III, in allergy and clinical immunology.
 He moved to the laboratory of Dr Michael Kaliner at the National Institute of Allergy and Infectious Diseases, Bethesda, MD, and there began his long-standing collaboration with Dr Kimihiro Ohkubo.
 After 2 years studying neuropeptides, he joined Dr Peter Barnes’ laboratory at the National Heart and Lung Institute, Brompton Hospital, London, UK.
 Dr Baraniuk returned to Washington, DC, and Georgetown University, where he is currently Associate Professor with Tenure in the Department of Medicine.

-Robert Beckman, MD
+Robert Beckman, M.D.

 Professor, Innovation Center for Biomedical Informatics